bejerano-lab/percomorphCONDELs/README.md

 >
 > *OR* (if skipping here from step 4)
 >
-> Download and decompress a tarball of pre-generated `{reference}.{query}.ortho.chains.gz` files from [zenodo tbd]; place the files in `processedInputs/orthoChains`
+> Download and decompress a tarball of pre-generated `{reference}.{query}.ortho.chains.gz` files from https://doi.org/10.5281/zenodo.7140839; place the files in `processedInputs/orthoChains`
-> Download and decompress a tarball of pre-generated orthologous gene mapping info from [zenodo tbd]; place the files in `pickOrthoChains`
+> Download and decompress a tarball of pre-generated orthologous gene mapping info from https://doi.org/10.5281/zenodo.7140839; place the files in `pickOrthoChains`

 **8. Generate lookup files for each reference gene**